euroargodev/ISAdecisionplot/README.md

 # ISAdecisionplot
-Scripts to generate the ISA (Ice Sensing Algorithm) decision plots described in Euro Argo-RISE Deliverable D5.1 "Report on the current state of ice avoidance methods and recommendations for deploying Argo floats in the Arctic ocean"
+This repository will host scripts to generate the ISA (Ice Sensing Algorithm) decision plots described in Euro Argo-RISE Deliverable D5.1
+"Report on the current state of ice avoidance methods and recommendations for deploying Argo floats in the Arctic ocean"